jbchouinard/jibi2/README.md

 # jibi2

-A re-implementation of [jibi](https://github.com/jbchouinard/jibi) with a bytecode compiler and VM interpreter instead of a tree-walk interpreter.
+A re-implementation of [jibi](https://github.com/jbchouinard/jibi) with a bytecode compiler and stack-based VM interpreter instead of a tree-walk interpreter.

 Inspired by [Crafting Interpreters](https://craftinginterpreters.com).